Helvellyn via Striding Edge: The Best Lake District Hike

 To start with it was all fairly straight forward.
 However, about halfway along things started to get a little more interesting or if you’re scared of heights perhaps the right word is terrifying!

 As you traverse the ridge it starts to get narrower and the drop offs each side become more abrupt.
+There is one section that requires some down climbing but then all that is left is a scramble to the summit and the job is done.

 Walking to Helvellyn via Striding Edge